Mt Rainier Elopement Guide

 Planning and Resources:

-• From phone chats, happy hour, brewery dates to multiple questionnaires. i want to get to know your love & values so i can create a timeless experience that reflects the most authentic you that will last forever through imagery
+• From phone chats, happy hour, brewery dates to multiple questionnaires.
+I want to get to know your love & values so I can create a timeless experience that reflects the most authentic you that will last forever through imagery

 • Complementary planning assistance from me